 The SIP Forum began working on SIPconnect subsequent to the initial release of the SIPconnect Interface Specification in February, 2005 based on a proposal submitted by members of the SIPconnect initiative.
 The SIP Forum created the "IP PBX and Service Provider Interoperability Task Group" on July 15, 2005 to continue this work.

 In September, 2007, the SIP Forum launched the SIPconnect Compliance Program, which has been superseded by the current SIPconnect Certification Testing Program, which officially launched in February, 2016.

 The SIP Forum reached an important milestone in January, 2008 when it formally ratified version 1.0 of the SIPconnect Technical Recommendation with the unanimous approval of the SIP Forum Board of Directors and announced the formation of the SIPconnect v.1.1 Task Group.

-The SIP Forum reached another milestone on March 1, 2011, when it formally ratified version 1.1 of the SIPconnect Technical Recommendation, again with the unanimous approval of the SIP Forum Board of Directors.
+The SIP Forum then reached another milestone on March 1, 2011, when it formally ratified version 1.1 of the SIPconnect Technical Recommendation.

 View the SIPconnect 1.1 Announcement HERE.

-Notable changes and improvements from SIPconnect v 1.0 to Version 1.1 include:
+Notable changes and improvements from SIPconnect v 1.0 to Version 1.1 included:

 For More Information

 Learn more about SIP trunking and the SIPconnect specification by looking at: